-Biden picks Rep. Deb Haaland (D-N.M.) to be first Native American interior secretary
+With historic picks, Biden puts environmental justice front and center

+“It’s called plenary power,” said University of Colorado Boulder law professor Charles Wilkinson.
+“Native people jokingly call it, ‘plenty power.’ ”

+Born in Arizona to a Native American mother who served in the Navy and a Norwegian American father who was an active-duty Marine, Haaland bounced between 13 public schools as the family changed military bases.
+At 15, she worked at a bakery, and later attended law school with the help of student loans and food stamps, occasionally experiencing homelessness as a single mother.

-The first-term House member, who hails from a top oil- and gas-producing state, has pledged to transform the department from a champion of fossil fuel development into a promoter of renewable energy and policies to mitigate climate change.
+Now, after serving a single term in Congress, she will oversee a department that manages roughly one-fifth of land in the U.S. While she hails from a top oil-and gas-producing state, Haaland has pledged to transform the department from a champion of fossil fuel development into a promoter of renewable energy and policies to mitigate climate change.

-Interior, which manages roughly one-fifth of land in the United States, will play a critical role in delivering on Biden’s vow to combat global warming.
-The former vice president has pledged to halt all new oil and gas drilling on public lands and waters, a daunting task that faces both legal and political obstacles.
-The extraction of oil, gas and coal in these areas account for nearly a quarter of the nation’s annual carbon output.

 “I come from New Mexico.
 It’s a big gas and oil state.
 And I care about every single job,” Haaland said in a recent interview with The Washington Post.
 But she added: “We don’t want to go back to normal, right?
 We don’t want to go back to where we were because that economy wasn’t working for a lot of people.”

+Biden, meanwhile, has pledged to halt all new oil and gas drilling on public lands and waters, a daunting task that faces both legal and political obstacles.
+The extraction of oil, gas and coal in these areas accounts for nearly a quarter of the nation’s annual carbon output.

+In a sign of the opposition the administration will soon face, the New Mexico Oil and Gas Association issued a statement noting drilling on federal land generates $800 million annually for the state’s government.
+“We hope Rep. Haaland will employ a balanced approach that considers the needs of all who depend on public lands, including the thousands of men and women and families whose livelihoods depend on access to public lands for resource development,” the group said.

-Interior also oversees vast protected areas — including more than 109 million acres of wilderness and 422 national park sites, as well as national monuments and wildlife refuges.
+Interior oversees vast protected areas — including 75 million acres of wilderness and 422 national park sites, as well as national monuments and wildlife refuges.
 It safeguards more than 1,000 endangered species, and manages massive water projects in the West that help sustain farmland and provide drinking water for major cities including Las Vegas and Los Angeles.

-An individual familiar with the transition’s thinking, who spoke on the condition of anonymity to speak frankly, said that Haaland’s nomination “reflects President-elect Biden’s determination to confront long-running injustices toward indigenous people in America, and to finally and fully uphold our country’s trust and treaty obligations to tribal nations.”

-The move also “reflects his commitment to confront the climate crisis and build a clean energy future,” this person added.

-Haaland just won reelection to a second term from a north central New Mexico district that leans Democratic.
+Haaland just won reelection from a north central New Mexico district that leans Democratic.
 If confirmed by the Senate, her party will have a razor-thin margin over Republicans in the House until her seat is filled.
-Right now Democrats hold 222 seats, pending a recanvassing in a New York race and challenges in Iowa, and Biden has already tapped two other House Democrats to serve in his administration, Reps.
+Right now Democrats hold 222 seats, pending a re-canvassing in a New York race and challenges in Iowa, and Biden has already tapped two other House Democrats to serve in his administration, Reps.
 Cedric L. Richmond (La.) and Marcia L. Fudge (Ohio).

-House Majority Leader Steny H. Hoyer (D-Md.) has expressed concern about Biden tapping another member, telling reporters last week, “Two is too many, but three would be even more many.”

-But Pelosi made it clear Wednesday that she would not stand in the way of Haaland leaving the House, calling her “one of the most respected and one of the best Members of Congress I have served with.”
+But House Speaker Nancy Pelosi (D-Calif.) said Wednesday that she would not stand in the way of Haaland leaving the House, calling her “one of the most respected and one of the best members of Congress I have served with.”

-“I am so proud that, as one of the first Native American women to have served in Congress, she serves as Chair of the Natural Resources Subcommittee on National Parks, Forests and Public Lands,” Pelosi said.
-“Congresswoman Haaland knows the territory, and if she is the President-elect’s choice for Interior Secretary, then he will have made an excellent choice.”

-Born in Arizona to a Native American mother who served in the Navy and a Norwegian American father who was an active-duty Marine, Haaland bounced between 13 public schools as the family moved between military bases.
-She spent summers with her grandparents in a house without running water in Mesita, one of Laguna Pueblo’s small villages in New Mexico.
+As a child, Haaland spent summers with her grandparents in a house without running water in Mesita, one of Laguna Pueblo’s small villages in New Mexico.

 “As kids we moved a lot because my dad was in the service, but no matter where we were he would take us outside,” she recalled.
 “In New Mexico we would hike in Jemez during a rainstorm, or at other military bases we would visit the ocean.”